 OTHER REQUIREMENTS FOR A SUCCESSFUL APPLICATION

-Furthermore, there are three crucial requirements you will need to fulfil if you wish to apply for the family reunification visa.
+Furthermore, there are three crucial requirements you will need to fulfill if you wish to apply for the family reunification visa.

 - You cannot possess an illegal status in the country